-Completed bachelor degree from an institution with regional accreditation or equivalent verification in the case of international degrees.
-An international degree must follow university policies in existence for certifying international degrees and/or credit.

-Two courses that focused upon American National Government, State and Local Government, or any equivalent courses focused on the three branches of government.
+- Completed bachelor degree from an institution with regional accreditation or equivalent verification in the case of international degrees.
+An international degree must follow university policies in existence for certifying international degrees and/or credit. - i.
+Minimum undergraduate course work Two courses that focused upon American National Government, State and Local Government, or any equivalent courses focused on the three branches of government. - ii.

-ii.
 Recommended undergraduate course work